NMKRV College Logo

 About the Conference

 India’s ancient wisdom, rooted in holistic worldviews and ecological harmony, has enormous potential to address contemporary global challenges outlined in the United Nations Sustainable Development Goals (SDGs).
-The integration of the traditional Indian Knowledge System (IKS) with the SDGs offers an opportunity to localize and culturally embed sustainable and inclusive development, while promoting culturally grounded practices.
-These traditions, though originating in ancient contexts, demonstrate a profound ecological consciousness, an emphasis on both individual and collective well-being, and an ethical framework aligned with contemporary goals for inclusive and sustainable development.
+The integration of the traditional Indian Knowledge System (IKS) with the SDGs offers an opportunity to localise and culturally embed sustainable and inclusive development, while promoting culturally grounded practices.
+These traditions, though originating in ancient contexts, demonstrate a profound ecological consciousness, an emphasis on both individual and collective well-being and an ethical framework aligned with contemporary goals for inclusive and sustainable development.
 In this context, the Government of India (GoI) has undertaken several measures to strengthen institutions, including the establishment of the ‘Indian Knowledge Systems Division’ under the Ministry of Education.
-Furthermore, the National Education Policy (NEP) 2020 emphasizes indigenous learning, and the National Institution for Transforming India (NITI Aayog) advocates localizing SDGs through traditional practices.
+Furthermore, the National Education Policy (NEP) 2020 emphasises indigenous learning and the National Institution for Transforming India (NITI Aayog) advocates localising SDGs through traditional practices.

 Review Process